 Even if the Swedish publications for the guitar were far from the quality and musical interest that one may find on the continent we may not conclude that the Swedish guitarists only played a Swedish repertoire.
-Much music was imported and recently I acquired a collection of works for the guitar from a Swedish castle which may throw some light on what was played.
+Much music was imported and recently I acquired a collection of works for the guitar from a Swedish manor which may throw some light on what was played.
 The Swedish prints in this collection are in fact very few.
 Best represented are Giuliani with eight works, Carulli with four, Carcassi and de Call with two each.
 Other composers in the collection are de Bobrowicz, Bornhardt, Diabelli, Fürstenau, Hünten, Kapeller, Joseph and Conradin Kreutzer, Küffner, Legnani, Mertz, Molino, Neuland, Joachim Pettoletti, de Stoll and Johann Strauss Vater.
 The collection also shows the varied used of the guitar: as a solo-instrument, as an ensemble-instrument (duets, quartets) and as an instrument for accompaniment.
 Looking into guitar prints from other countries you sometimes find Swedish references.
-One examplet is Filippo Verini's Spanish Guitar Petit Souvenir for the year 1836, printed in London but dedicated to Miss Carolina Hamilton.
+One example is Filippo Verini's Spanish Guitar Petit Souvenir for the year 1836, printed in London but dedicated to Miss Carolina Hamilton.
 Carolina may be identical with Eva Gustava Carolina Hamilton (1818-1853) born at Husaby, Sweden, as daughter of Hugo David Hamilton (1789-1863).
 However, there is no proof of such a connection.

 Another guitarist of some importance, Johan Jakob (Jean) Nagel (1807-1885), appeared on the musical scene in Sweden in the 1830s.
 He was born in Moravia and had been a pupil to Niccolo Paganini.
-Primarily he was a violin-player and as such employed in the "Hofkapelle" from 1830 to 1865.
+Primarily he was a violin-player and as such employed in the Hofkapelle from 1830 to 1865.
 During the period 1830 to 1870 he published several collections of music for the guitar, including solo works, duos, guitar accompaniments to songs and he also composed a supplement to the seventh and eight Swedish editions of Carulli's guitar method.
 From the beginning of 1852 he teached the Swedish Prince Gustaf on the guitar.
 Nagel's works for guitar are not particularly interesting from a musical point of view and unfortunately the same can be said about almost all the guitar music printed in Sweden during this period.
-An exception is perhaps Gustav Brandes' (1798-?) only collection for the guitar, "Six pičces agréables...", which was issued in Lund in 1836.
+An exception is perhaps Gustav Brandes' (1798-?) only collection for the guitar, Six pičces agréables..., which was published in Lund in 1836.

-Title-page of 'Six Pičces agréables' by Gustav Brandes.
+Title-page of Six Pičces agréables by Gustav Brandes.